olliw42/mLRS-docu/docs/STM32_DEVELOPMENT.md

     - ***Note***: Ensure that all four steps are executed completely.

 For cloning you of course can use any other tool you like.

+> [!NOTE]
+Depending on your Python3 distribution, additional Python libraries may be required.
+If a required library is missing, `run_setup.py` will report an error indicating which library is missing.
+Install it with `python -m pip install --upgrade <libraryname>`.
+Then run `run_setup.py` again.
+Repeat this if further missing libraries are reported.
+For example, empy, pexpect and dronecan are often missing, and you may have to run `python -m pip install --upgrade empy pexpect dronecan`.

 ### STM32CubeIDE (Step II) ###